mariusespejo/express-basicauth/README.md

 # express-basicauth
-A simple express middleware for basic authentication.
+A simple express middleware for basic authentication